Haati GrassRoots Rugby

 We bring you all the action as the premiers take on Kumeu and the Massey Maulers.
 We're out to Pongaroa for a muddy encounter between Puketoi and Greytown.
 In North Otago, Presidents Rugby teams Union vs Kurow.
 Lastly we head to Geraldine.

 History is made in Porirua when Toa take on Shannon for the very first time at their "home ground", which is also the home of the "Ka Mate" haka, and we'll see that in action too.
 We check out the Luisetti Seed Canterbury Combined Final where Waihora and Rakaia battle for supremacy.
-In Barret Country, Coastal take on Southern.

 This week has a bit of a South Island flavour!
 First up with go to Alexandra for the 105th Annual Topp Cup Challenge between Central and South Otago - a big day of country rugby!
-We take you to Otautahi, a club in Chrischurch which has never featured on GrassRoots Rugby - it formed back in 1969 and was a result of the Maori Trade Training scheme.
+We take you to Otautahi, a club in Chrischurch which has never featured on GrassRoots Rugby.

 Manurewa take on Bombay in a top of the table clash.
 Featherston Rugby Club celebrates 140 years of rugby.
 We check out a new junior rugby initiative in Canterbury.
 We head down to Nelson Rugby Club the oldest rugby club in New Zealand celebrating 150 years.